Zuljka/CodersNotebook/README.md

 In my project I am trying to put together all nessesary information that might help at the beginning and provide examples of how it will look in browser.
 There are a lot of variations of modifications that can be made on a page, but I will try to cover most common ones and will leave something uncovered for exploration ;)

-# Project life after sublission
+# Project life after submission
 I think application has it's right to exist and I will continue to work on improvements and will add new materials as ideas will come to my head.
 I would like to keep project alive as I believe that it might help many people on their first steps of exploration great and endless programming world.

 TODO: